 The main reason for this imbalance is that harnessing the (roughly) sinusoidal motion of the sea is not as straightforward as, say, extracting energy from the wind.
 Wind energy turbine design has, in the main, converged on a generic device form and turbine technology and its associated control systems are well developed.
-Nevertheless, Ireland enjoys one of the best wave climates in the world [3] (see Fig.1), with up to 70 kW/m of wave crest available, comparable with wave energies experienced at the notorious Cape Horn.
+Nevertheless, Ireland enjoys one of the best wave climates in the world [3] (see Fig.2), with up to 70 kW/m of wave crest available, comparable with wave energies experienced at the notorious Cape Horn.
 It is also interesting to note that, as solar energy is subsequently converted into wind and then waves, the power density increases.
-For example, at a latitude of 15 N (Northeast trades), the solar insolation is 0.17 kW/m2.
-However the average wind generated by this solar radiation is about 20 knots (10 m/s), giving a power intensity of 0.58 kW/m2 which, in turn, has the capability to generate waves with a power intensity of 8.42 kW/m2 [4].
+For example, at a latitude of 15 N (Northeast trades), the solar insolation is 0.17 kW/m.
+However the average wind generated by this solar radiation is about 20 knots (10 m/s), giving a power intensity of 0.58 kW/m which, in turn, has the capability to generate waves with a power intensity of $8.42 \text{ kW/m}^2$ [4].